Venous Leg Ulcers

 Primary prevention of venous insufficiency

-Avoidance of prolonged standing or sitting, control of risk factors (eg, obesity) and use of compression hosiery when there are early signs of venous insufficiency (eg, stasis dermatitis) can all help to prevent the development of ulcers.
+- Use compression hosiery when there are early signs of venous insufficiency (eg, stasis dermatitis) to prevent the development of ulcers.

 Secondary prevention of a recurrent ulcer

 - Correctly fitted compression hosiery should be worn for five years after an ulcer.